 III.
 Specific aspects

-1. Similar to the just mentioned South Korean law, the Turkish law that prescribes very specific measures covering public awareness, for ex.:
+1. Similar to the just mentioned South Korean law, the Turkish law that prescribes very specific measures covering public awareness (Part Three, Article 6), for example:

 “Television and radio channels making national and/or regional broadcast shall broadcast training programs, contests, short films and/or cartoons prepared or procured to prepare by the General Directorate between 07.00 and 23.00 hours not to be less than thirty minutes in total in a month.”

 2. As to setting up of a national competent authority on energy efficiency, the law of India could serve as a regulatory reference.
 It contains inter alia provisions regarding its members, its functions, its financing and its liabilities.

 3. Whilst industry and transport dominate the energy consumption, the housing sector amounts to almost 40% of the energy consumption in the prosperous countries.
 There is a trend to invest ever more in insulation technology, up to the level where houses become “passive houses”, houses that consume no energy.
 These “passive houses” are known as “nature friendly” and “energy saving”.
 Thus, they fulfill the objective of every energy efficiency / climate preservation regulation.
 However, if we take the energy needed for the insulation into account, the picture might be less bright.
 In particular it can be energy-wise disproportionate or counterproductive, to request certain facade retro-fitting for older houses.
 Generally speaking, energy efficiency measures should not themselves demand immoderate energy use for their accomplishment.
 This principle has been reflected in the US law on improving energy efficiency in buildings.
 It has defined a ”cost-effective energy efficiency measure” as follows:

 “Any building product, material, equipment, or service, and the installing, implementing, or operating thereof, that provides energy savings in an amount that is not less than the cost of such installing, implementing, or operating”